dtele/Face-recognition-using-eigenfaces/README.md

 # Face recognition using Eigenfaces

 ## Abstract
 This project focused on the methodology of Turk and Pentland¡¯s paper, Face recognition using eigenfaces.
 We implemented the workflow suing basic algebra function of Numpy, including images preprocessing, eigenfaces construction, eigenspace representation of images, face recognition based on K-nn (K near neighbors) algorithm, performance evaluation.
-For performance evaluation, we worked on two datasets, ATT face dataset (formerly 'The ORL Database of Faces') and cropped Yale face database B (include its extension).
+For performance evaluation, we worked on the ATT face dataset (formerly 'The ORL Database of Faces').

 ## Datasets:
 ### AT&T "The Database of Faces" (formerly "The ORL Database of Faces")